-Use this menu to configure the system time and date, hard drive types, and the type of errors that stop the system boot, etc.
+Use this menu to configure the system time and date, hard drive types, floppy disk drive types, and the type of errors that stop the system boot, etc.

 Advanced BIOS Features

 Use this menu to configure the device boot order, advanced features available on the CPU, and the primary display adapter.